Fixed-Sum Loan Agreement and Pawn Receipt regulated by the Consumer Credit Act 1974

 which is available on request.

-You have the right to complain to the Financial Ombudsman Service.
+If you are not a business debtor you have the right to complain to the Financial Ombudsman Service.
 If you are still not satisfied after following our complaint handling procedures, you